firebase/firebase-tools/docs/setup-web.md

 # setup:web

-[deprecated: use `apps:sdkconfig web`] display this project's setup information for the firebase js sdk
+[DEPRECATED: use `apps:sdkconfig web`] display this project's setup information for the Firebase JS SDK

 ## Usage
 ```